 9. What does the counselling internship involve?

 In Year 3, students are required to complete 250 internship hours in the community over a six-month period.
 Internships are unpaid and may not be completed at the student’s place of employment.

 10. How do I get an internship placement?

 Students are provided with an internship manual containing a list of pre-approved sites.
 They are required to independently apply to a variety of sites in order to get a placement.

 11. Is there a thesis option?

-Students who complete all degree requirements may register for a post-degree course that allows them to transform their capstone paper into a thesis.
+Based on academic merit, Program Directors may authorize select students who complete all degree requirements to register for a post-degree course that allows them to transform their capstone paper into a thesis.